Last updated on 1 November 2021

 Parents often claim that baby-led weaning reduces picky eating behaviours and promotes acceptance of a wider variety of foods.
 This is because your baby is introduced to a wider variety of tastes, smells, and textures at an earlier stage.

-I’m worried my baby may choke.
+You're worried your baby may choke.
 Does baby-led weaning increase the risk of choking?

 - Avoid foods that pose choking risks such as: